-Updated: PUBG PC Lite is now available for pre-download in Afghanistan, Bhutan, India, Maldives, Nepal, Pakistan and Sri Lanka.
-You’ll be able to play the game from 4th of July.
+Updated: PUBG PC Lite is now available for pre-download in Afghanistan, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+You’ll be able to play the game from the 4th of July.

 It was in December of 2018 that the makers of PUBG thought about delighting users of older versions of smartphones by launching a lite version of the immensely successful game.
 This time around, it’s the turn of the Glorious PC Gaming Master Race to cheer in a high-pitched voice since PUBG has released a lite version of the game for PCs too!

 Better yet, the game does not require high-end graphics and computation power to run.
-It was developed specifically keeping PCs with low specs in mind.
+It was developed explicitly, keeping PCs with low specs in mind.
 Talk about a double delight!
+If you’re unable to play PUBG in your region due to the unavailability of ports, port forward with PureVPN’s port forwarding add-on.

-How to Play PUBG PC Lite Outside Thailand from Anywhere?
+How to Play PUBG PC Lite from Anywhere?

 No prizes for guessing then that the version is aptly named PUBG Project Thailand.
 A timeline for the global availability of the game hasn’t been announced yet, but we sure as heck don’t care about it since we can play it right now with PureVPN!